 Breaking Free and Healing

-Take a moment to reflect: how might your relationships change if you healed the parts of yourself that attract toxicity?
+Take a moment to reflect—how might your relationships change if you no longer chose from familiarity, but from alignment?